GursehajHarika/CENG319-Assignment/README.md

 under dependecies.Click on Sync button located on the top which looks like <img width="51" alt="syncgradleicon" src="https://user-images.githubusercontent.com/43185907/49630410-0356fb00-f9bc-11e8-891a-b667deff6c84.png">

- Note :- There is a Bug in the Picasso library, Any file larger than 10MB willl have a problem with loading your picture.
+ ### Note :- There is a Bug in the Picasso library for versions before 2.6, Any file larger than 10MB willl have a problem with loading your picture.
+It is advised to use the latest version available

  then in the XML file, create a ImageView with all the necessary components, youre code should look somthing like this